archit31uniyal/archit31uniyal.github.io/_pages/about.md

 ---
 ### Bio

-I am a computer science PhD student at University of Virginia, Charlottesville, USA, under the guidance of [Prof. David Evans](https://www.cs.virginia.edu/~evans/).
+I am a computer science masters student at University of Virginia, Charlottesville, USA, working under the guidance of [Prof. David Evans](https://www.cs.virginia.edu/~evans/).

 My current research interests include memorization in large language models, privacy leakage due to compression in machine learning models and differential privacy.
 I am open to collaborations, so feel free to email me if you have a cool idea and want to discuss it.